About us

 Michael Radmacher

-Michael is a member of the queer community who originates from Treaty 4 territory in Saskatchewan.
+Michael is a librarian who originates from Treaty 4 territory in Saskatchewan.
 He relocated to UVic in 2009 to complete his MA in Political Science.
-In 2010 he completed his award-winning thesis and joined UVic Libraries where he began volunteering for the Transgender Archives.
+In 2010 he completed his award-winning thesis and joined UVic Libraries where he began volunteering for the Transgender Archives starting in 2014.
 In 2016, Michael completed his Masters of Library and Information Science degree.